salsita/inStyle/README.md

 # inStyle

-`inStyle` is a system of describing specific elements by intuitively nesting all their relevant style properties, even if they are modified by a parent state, class, attribute or media query, both in and out of the current cascade.
+`inStyle` is a system of describing elements by intuitively nesting all their relevant style properties, even if they are modified by a parent state, class, attribute or media query, both in and out of the current cascade.

 Currently available in SASS 3.4.